 Overview

-I. Research in RGS
+Research in RGS

 The PeRL Research Academy steers educational research in RGS.
 As a research office, it monitors research standards and ethics, providing the infrastructure for reflective practice for staff.